 Susan and I own a Class C RV but we are considering buying a Class A Motorhome.
-So, we looked at the pros and cons of a Class A vs Class C RV and How to Decide Which is Best.
+So, we looked at the pros and cons of Class A vs Class C Motorhomes and How to Choose Which is Best.
 The main factors we are taking into consideration are:

 - Ability to Tow a Car

 - Ability to Fit in Campgrounds and Campsites